regina-normal/regina/packaging/readmes/README-ubuntu-natty.txt

-Regina for Ubuntu:  Jaunty (Ubuntu 9.04)
+Regina for Ubuntu:  Natty (Ubuntu 11.04)
 ----------------------------------------

-Ubuntu packages for Regina are not distributed from the SourceForge site.

-Instead, users of Jaunty Jackalope (the Ubuntu 9.04 release) may obtain packages from the repository on people.debian.org.
-These packages are available for the i386 and amd64 architectures.
-To install them:
+If you use Natty Narwhal (the Ubuntu 11.04 release), you can obtain packages from the official Regina repository on people.debian.org.

 1. Add Regina's location to your list of repositories.